buddhist-uni/buddhist-uni.github.io/_content/articles/attitudes-towards-nuns_analayo.md

 > … the Theravāda version of events in the _Nandakovāda-sutta_ conveys an attitude towards nuns that is considerably less favorable than the attitude underlying the parallel versions

-How the Theravāda elders managed to make the suttas sound misogynistic through small redactions.
+A careful comparison of MN 146 to its SA parallel reveals how the Theravāda elders managed to make the suttas sound misogynistic through small redactions.